dcbanaynal-blip/BookWise/docs/bookkeeping-system-plan.md

 Role constants live at `src/backend/BookWise.Domain/Authorization/UserRoles.cs` so API policies and seeding logic can reference a single source of truth.

 ### Relationships and Constraints
-- `Accounts` self-references for chart-of-accounts hierarchy; enforce summary vs leaf accounts via triggers or computed flags. `ExternalAccountNumber` stays immutable/unique to mirror the legacy accounting system for synchronization.
+- `Accounts` self-references for chart-of-accounts hierarchy; `SegmentCode` + `Level` capture each segment so parentage is deterministic.
+Unique filtered indexes ensure `SegmentCode` is unique at each depth (including root), `ExternalAccountNumber` stays immutable for legacy sync, and triggers block updates that would break the hierarchy or allow leaf postings on summary nodes.
 - `Transactions` aggregate multiple `Entries`; enforce balanced transactions via trigger ensuring `SUM(Debit) = SUM(Credit)`.
 - `Receipts` optionally link to `Transactions`; allow orphan receipts until categorized.
 - `Users` drive audit fields (CreatedBy/UploadedBy) and role-based security; seed with the pre-authorized email allowlist referenced by Firebase Authentication.